Cat5TV/pinecraft-docs/patrons/survival/maps.rst

 Spawn
 ^^^^^

 Welcome to our Patron-exclusive Survival server!
+Upon spawning in our world, you'll notice an eclectic collision of biomes, with a small lava pool, a pond, and a desert just beyond the grassy fields.

+Our beautiful spawn shelter provides a place to lay your head and stay safe should you spawn during the night.

+Head west to find our Settler's Village, or explore the vast world.

 .. |spawn| image:: ../../img/pinecraft-maps/survival/spawn.jpg
     :width: 600px